TechnoWiz4rds/technowiz4rds.github.io/content/posts/bigbang.md

 ```
 This function needs a valid `Bearer`, which could be obtained by login into the application.

 We can also spot the vulnerability here.
 It's in the parameter `output_file`.
 We could see the parameter is populate using the content of the request.

+The function `FileOutputStream fileOutputStream = new FileOutputStream(new File(Environment.getExternalStoragePublicDirectory(Environment.DIRECTORY_PICTURES), this.f3686a));` also take the variable without any filtering.

 The following script automate the process of login into the application and send a malicious request to get remote code execution.